Slow Cooker Pulled Pork

 - Take the leftover liquid from the crockpot and strain it to remove any solids.

 - If you don't mind the fat, add the liquid back to the shredded pork and toss well.
-If you want to remove the excess fat, chill the liquid in an ice bath in the refrigerator for about 30 minutes until the fat solidifies, then discard, and pour the remaining liquid over the pork.
-Enjoy!
+If you want to remove the excess fat, chill the liquid in an ice bath in the refrigerator for about 30 minutes until the fat solidifies, then discard, and pour the remaining liquid over the meat.

 Notes